 The CryptO'pinion?

-Leviathan should have been an addictive shooter full of thrills and excitement but it's not.
-The graphics are superb and I liked the concept of simply clearing each level of its aliens.
-Sadly, it's the overly complicated joystick controls make the game that much more difficult.
+Leviathan should have been an addictive shooter full of thrills.
+The graphics are superb, and I liked the concept of clearing each level of its aliens.
+Sadly, the overly complicated joystick controls make the game that much more difficult.
 Whoever decided that the ship should physically turn instead of strafing should be shot!

-I'm genuinely gutted to find an Atari ST game that I dislike almost as much as the hate I feel for Carlos or Chuckie Egg II.
-However, I'm always open to opinions and fear that it might just be me that sucks because Leviathan might actually be fantastic.
+This could have been great, but I'm genuinely gutted to find an Atari ST game that I dislike so much.
+I’m open to opinions, but I’m also worried it might just be me who’s rubbish because Leviathan might actually be fantastic.
 Could this possibly be true?
 Hmm, let me know what you guys think in the comments below...

 Hold your horses, what's a MacVenture?
 That's the name given to the engine powering the point-and-click Mac adventure by Icom Simulations.
 This is just one game from a series of adventures, all of which have been ported to the Atari ST Shadowgate, Déjà Vu, and Déjà Vu II - Lost in Las Vegas.
 We call them AtariVentures, which is much better!